-"corridor" to support sustainable community development.
-The social dimension of public space will be augmented with environmental values to help communities coping with the effects of climate change and contribute to reduce the impact of a community on the local environment.
+The new typology of public space is going to be tested through the construction of one multipurposes public space in Samarinda, Indonesia, as a pilot city.
+The city of Samarinda has provided input in the process indicating priorities for the local communities and suggesting possible locations for the intervention.
+The design process relies on the engagement and involvement of local communities, as well as local governments, and will provide structures and systems to deal with critical environmental issues that are relevant to Indonesia as well as a global context.
+These The new public spaces space will integrate and enhance the current urban environments in which they are it is situated and will ecological-social "corridoranchor" to support sustainable community development communities prone to flood.
+The social dimension of public space will be augmented with environmental values to help communities copingcope, with the effects of climate change and contribute to reduce the impact of a community on the local environment.
 The overarching axiology of the proposed project is to pursue concrete adaptation actions according to three strategic goals, (1) resilience; (2) response; and, (3) recovery.
 Through these actions a broad systems-level adaptation strategy will be achieved by thinking global and acting local.
-The project will address several hazards connected to climate change, prioritising flood adaptation, through construction of two public spaces.
+The project will address the social impact of floods on urban communities, it will engage with several hazards connected to climate change, prioritising prioritizing flood adaptation, through construction of two one pilot public spaces space.
 It is anticipated that findings from this project will be applicable to other cities in Indonesia, as well as international programs.
 Findings can be adapted to other communities who face similar environmental problems related to climate change.